What is the foundation of truth?

 Because of the fall of man and his continued distancing himself from God through his sin, he cannot see His face nor hear Him speak.
 But because of God’s tender love for His cherished creation in man, He has revealed His nature and will for us through the written word – the Bible.

-Can we trust that the Bible is indeed His word?
+Can we trust that the Bible is indeed God’s word?

 The Spirit of God has inspired holy men to capture the accounts of His dealings with mankind.
 These men have been tried and tested by God, and being found faithful, were entrusted to record His written will which He wants to reveal to us.